Trong-Tra/Stellaria/README.md

 - **ASP.NET**: Provides the runtime environment for executing C# scripts in Unity.
 - **Git & GitHub**: Version control and collaborative development.
 - **VSCode & Visual Studio**: Integrated development environment for scripting and debugging.
 - **Figma**: For designing and prototyping the game's UI and art assets.
-Design project class structure
+Design project class structure.

 ---